Ed94/gencpp/docs/Parser_Algo.md

 ## `parse_operator_function_or_variable`

-When this function is called, attribute and specifiers may have been resolved, however what comes next can still be either an operator, function, or varaible.
+When this function is called, attribute and specifiers may have been resolved, however what comes next can still be either an operator, function, or variable.

 1. Initial Type Resolution
    1. Push parsing scope